PhurinutR/twitter-sentiment-analysis/model5/README.md

 ## Using the TF-IDF with Naive Bayes Package for **Loading the Saved Model and Prediction**

 Another function in `tfidf_nb.py` is `load_saved_model()`.
-As the name suggest, it load the saved model from a directory into the program for inferencing.
+As the name suggest, it loads the saved model from a directory into the program for inferencing.

 If the `save_model_path` argument in `train_evaluate()` is set to a valid directory, the models will be saved locally.
 Specifically, the package saves `scikit_model.joblib` and `vectorizer.joblib` under the provided folder.